The term dyslexia describes a severe reading difficulty.

 Sequencing refers to our ability to perceive something in sequence and also to remember the sequence.

-A study, published in the Journal of General Psychology, compared 33 dyslexic and 33 control eight- to twelve-year-old children and found the dyslexic children to be inferior to controls on tasks involving visual sequential memory and auditory sequential memory.
+A study, published in the Journal of General Psychology, compared 33 dyslexic and 33 control eight- to twelve-year-old children and found the dyslexic children inferior to controls on tasks involving visual sequential memory and auditory sequential memory.

 9.)
 Dyslexics often have deficits in auditory working memory